CARECONNECT INSURANCE COMPANY, INC.

 Right to a Paper Copy of this Notice.
 Upon request, you may at any time obtain a paper copy of this Notice, even if you previously agreed to receive this Notice electronically.
-To request a copy, please contact the CareConnect Customer Service Department at (855) 706-7545.
+To request a copy, please contact Member Services at 855-706-7545.

 Additional Rights.
 This Notice explains the rights you have with respect to your health information under federal law.
 Some state laws provide additional rights, including increased protection for certain sensitive information such as information involving mental health, alcohol and drug abuse, HIV/AIDS, genetic tests, sexually transmitted diseases and reproductive health.
 If you reside in a state that has laws providing you with greater rights than as described in this Notice, we will comply with these laws.

 Contact Information.
-If you have any questions about this Notice, you may contact the Customer Service Department at 855-706-7545 and ask to speak with the Privacy Officer or write to us at:
+If you have any questions about this Notice, you may contact Member Services at 855-706-7545 and ask to speak with the Privacy Officer or write to us at:

 2200 Northern Blvd., Suite 104